Jeffersonjames/Intrusion-Detection-System/README.md

 automated actions to respond to threats.
 However, these automated responses should be carefully configured and tested to avoid disrupting legitimate traffic or causing other unintended consequences.

+download and install Apache NetBeans, install java jdk , and run the main program in the Apache NetBeans.